farmcp/list_app/README.md

 6. ~~Add images to cities~~
 4. Add facebook connect that suggests friends already in their fb network to follow
 2. Validation for places to eat - know when someone enters a valid restaurant and populating the database
-3. Allow users to sync with selected people they follow
+3. Allow users to sync with selected people they follow (started)
 4. Add a Friends tab and allows you to view all your followers and people you follow - this will replace current `users_path`
 2. Add directions to restaurants (button on the restaurant show)
 4. Adding user's comments to each list item